logo

 Understanding the Importance of Infant Vaccines

-I understand that as new parents, navigating the vaccination schedule can feel a bit confusing.
-But remember, every shot is a step toward giving your baby the strongest start in life.
+As new parents, navigating the vaccination schedule can feel a bit confusing.
+But remember, every shot is a step toward giving your baby the strongest start.
 Together, we’ll ensure your baby is protected at the right time as they grow.

-So, let’s walk through the key vaccines, when your baby will need them, and how they keep your little one safe and thriving.
+So, let’s discuss the key vaccines when your baby needs them and how they keep your little one safe and thriving.

 Overview of the Infant Vaccination Chart